 Please see the Senior Curriculum Page for further details.

 Pupils in the Senior Department have 2 weekly assemblies: Monday morning follows a ‘theme’ linked to local, national and international themes as well as support to nurture and inform key social and emotional aspects of learning.
 Classes take turns to lead an assembly at least 3 times each academic year.
 Friday afternoon is a celebration assembly where certificates and awards are given out.
 On occasions throughout the year whole school assemblies are held, these are opportunities to celebrate achievements and special occasions such as Red Nose Day and Children in Need.
 Assemblies provide opportunities for pupils to learn and socialise with pupils across the Department.

 Assessment and Reporting to Parents

-Two Parents’ Evenings are held during the year (Autumn term and Summer term) at which teachers and parents can discuss how well pupils are getting on at school, look at curriculum reports and review targets.
-A third Parents’ Evening is held in the Summer term at which parents can meet with the new staff their child will be working with in September.
+Three Parents’ Evenings are held during the year at which teachers and parents can discuss how well pupils are getting on at school, look at curriculum reports and review targets.
+A ‘Transition Evening’ is held in the Summer Term at which parents can meet with the new staff their child will be working with in September.

-Each pupil will have an Annual Review or an EHCP meeting during the year.
-Where appropriate pupils are encouraged to attend to talk about what helps them in school and talk about their outcomes for the next year.
-In Year 9 the Case Responsible Officer will attend the EHCP meeting to discuss options and help to begin the process of planning where pupils will progress onto after leaving The Milestone School at the end of Year 11.
+Each pupil will have an EHCP meeting during the year.
+Where appropriate, pupils are encouraged to attend to talk about what helps them in school and talk about their outcomes for the next year.

 Please do not hesitate to contact the school if you have any questions or would like any further information.